 Dungy ’64 receives Distinguished Achievement Award

-Madgetta Thornton Dungy ’64—whose resilience as Cornell’s first Black woman graduate inspired her leadership career supporting college students—received the 2024 Distinguished Achievement Award, the highest honor awarded by the Alumni Association and the college.
+Madgetta Thornton Dungy ’64—whose resilience as Cornell’s first African American woman graduate inspired her leadership career supporting college students—received the 2024 Distinguished Achievement Award, the highest honor awarded by the Alumni Association and the college.

 Dungy received a standing ovation when President Jonathan Brand read her citation during Homecoming Weekend Convocation.
 Her application and admission to Cornell College in 1960 came in an era of racial segregation in the United States.
 Dungy was attracted to Cornell because it was a small liberal arts college in a small town.
 To her parents, Cornell was geographically located above the Mason-Dixon Line, during a time of life-threatening racial upheaval and chaos in the country.